Anderselk/ModelingW25/README.md

 ## Running the Code

 Each project is self-contained:
-- Run `ESAM346_HW4.m` for HW4 (all deterministic and stochastic problems in one script).
+- Run `ESAM346_HW4.m` for Fiber Extrusion (all deterministic and stochastic problems in one script).
-- HW1 vortex simulation files can be modularized similarly `ESAM346_HW1.m`.
+- The vortex simulation files can be modularized similarly `ESAM346_HW1.m`.